-Dominos has finally toppled Pizza hut to become the pizza King.
+Dominos has finally toppled Pizza hut to become the Pizza King.
 The brands made a big comeback.
-The Domino’s philosophy has always been about convenience for their customers.
+Domino’s philosophy has always been about convenience for their customers.
 It was even the first pizza company in Australia to offer home delivery all these years ago.
 This philosophy has worked its way through everything from creating piping hot pizzas for value prices all the way to innovative technology.

 By creating mobile apps on all platforms, a responsive website, easy click ordering system and making pizza tracker available on smart watches Dominos is making it easier for their customers to order – which means they give them their time back to do the things they enjoy!